 -

-Spread tomato sauce in an even layer on the pizza and season with salt and pepper.
+Spread tomato sauce in an even layer on the pinsa and season with salt and pepper.

 -

-Cut the mozzarella into pieces and distribute it on the pizza.
+Tear the mozzarella into pieces and distribute on the pinsa.

 -

-Drizzle some olive oil and brush the edges to make them extra crispy.
+Drizzle a little olive oil and brush the edges to make them extra crispy.

 -

-Bake in the oven for about 5-7 minutes, or until the cheese has melted & the bottom has a nice color.
+Bake in the oven for about 5-7 minutes, or until the cheese has melted & the base has a nice color.

 -

-Take out the pizza and top with prosciutto and fresh basil.
+Take out the pinsa and top with prosciutto and fresh basil.

 -

-Slice the pizza with a practical pizza cutter and serve on a stylish cutting board.
+Slice the pinsa with a handy pizza cutter and serve on a nice cutting board.

 -

-Luxurious pinsa with crème fraiche, löjrom and red onion
+Luxurious pinsa with crème fraîche, vendace roe, and red onion

 You need: